 When we got back home we reviewed the book again to point out which flowers we had seen and also to go over what the rainbow sequence colors were again.

 A couple days later we read the book again and decided that we should make our own rainbow gardens.
 We took a piece of white construction paper and each colored the bottom of the paper brown for the ground, and then colored green flower stems coming out of the ground.

 Before we assembled our flowers we sorted our shapes by colors and then went through naming all of the different shapes.
-Since Luke is preschool age, it was perfect practice for him.
+Since my youngest is preschool age, it was perfect practice for him.

 We also sorted them from least to greatest so we incorporated counting too.
 The one thing I forgot to do is to have them make patterns out of the shapes, but you could totally do that too to practice patterns.

 Then we practiced using the different shapes to make different flowers, whatever we could think of.
 The boys were super creative, I was impressed.

 Finally, we glued our colorful shapes onto the paper to make our rainbow garden.

 The boys took it a step further and colored a sun on the picture and even some roots under the flowers in the ground.